Weight control and dietPrint-Friendly

 Changing Sedentary Habits and Exercise

-The weight-loss formula: calories used in exercise > calories eaten = weight loss.
+The weight-loss formula: calories used (including exercise) > calories eaten = weight loss.

 - 240 to 300 calories doing light activity, such as cleaning house or playing baseball or golf

 - 370 to 460 calories doing moderate activity, such as a brisk walk (3.5 mph), gardening, biking (5.5 mph), or dancing.

 - 580 to 730 calories doing strenuous activity, such as jogging at a pace of 9 minutes per mile, playing football, or swimming laps.